sintel-dev/Orion/docs/user_guides/primitives_pipelines/pipelines.rst

 Contributing a Pipeline
 -----------------------

-To add a new pipeline to Orion, follow the same steps mentioned in :ref:`benchmarking` page.
+To add a new pipeline to Orion, follow the same steps mentioned in :ref:`int_benchmark` page.

 .. _NASA: https://arxiv.org/abs/1802.04431